- Home

 -

-BSAVA Webinar LibraryHayley Walters explains how patient welfare is compromised in the practice and the practical steps that the veterinary nurse can improve patient welfare with very little additional effort.
-This one-hour webinar was first broadcast as part of BSAVA’s [email protected] series. [email protected] broadcasts are available to BSAVA members only and are free to attend - visit the education page of the BSAVA website for details of future [email protected] webinars.
+BSAVA Webinar LibraryLinda Ryan explains the importance of correctly identifying anxious dogs in practice and understanding the impact stress can have.
+This one-hour webinar was first broadcast as part of BSAVA’s Learn@Lunch series.
+Learn@Lunch broadcasts are available to BSAVA members only and are free to attend - visit the education page of the BSAVA website for details of future Learn@Lunch webinars.
 Recordings will be available for 3 years via the BSAVA Webinar Library.

 -